 The rules increase responsibility, transparency and accountability for operators who transport potentially dangerous products through B.C., he said.

 “I would hope that business doesn’t believe that individual members of the public through their tax dollars should be responsible for cleaning up spills they incur in the course of doing business and making a profit.”
+This makes sense, if truck shippers were to damage or lose a truck, or a fleet of trucks, it wouldn’t be the tax dollars that pay for the trucking companies’ new trucks, the shipping company and insurance would cover the cost.

 The aim of the new rules is to prevent spill sites from being left contaminated for months and sometimes years, Heyman said, noting companies will be required to submit spill response and recovery plans ahead of moving their products.